ChenggongWang/Radiative_Response_with_Radiative_Kernel/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\lambda_i = dR_i/dT">

-The example code show how to compute the climate feedback of GFDL-CM4 model using the abrupt-4xCO2 experiment.
+The example code show how to compute the climate feedback of GFDL-CM4 model (using the abrupt-4xCO2 and piControl experiments).
 The raw data is availabel at [CMIP6](https://pcmdi.llnl.gov/CMIP6/) data nodes [LLNL](https://esgf-node.llnl.gov/projects/cmip6/).
 But we have to regrid the original data to the same resolution as the kernel file.
 The regridded data is avaliable [here](https://drive.google.com/drive/folders/1E66izDrjdOVWYl2nJj32cXSNJPegGQ8q?usp=sharing).

 [Numba](https://numba.pydata.org/) is used to parallel and accelerate the computation (recommand for large dataset).